-SPECIAL QUALIFICATIONS FOR SCHOOL BOARD MEMBER
+SPECIAL QUALIFICATIONS FOR SCHOOL BOARDS

-(a) Any person, regardless of sex, who is 18 years of age or older, a citizen of the State, a resident of the school district, a registered voter, and who is not disqualified by the Constitution or laws of the State from holding a civil office, is eligible to be elected or appointed a member of a governing board of a school district without further qualifications.
+- (a) Any person, regardless of sex, who is 18 years of age or older, a citizen of the State, a resident of the school district, a registered voter, and who is not disqualified by the Constitution or laws of the State from holding a civil office, is eligible to be elected or appointed a member of a governing board of a school district without further qualifications.
+Ed. § 35107 - (b) An employee of a school district may not be sworn into office as an elected or appointed member of that school district's governing board unless and until he or she resigns as an employee.
+If the employee does not resign, the employment will automatically terminate upon being sworn into office.